Download This Bill in Microsoft Word format

 |5/10/2023||House||Debate adjourned until Thur., 5-11-23 (House Journal-page 18)|

 |5/16/2023||House||Read third time and returned to Senate with amendments (House Journal-page 25)|

 |6/14/2023||Senate||Roll call Ayes-0 Nays-36 (Senate Journal-page 85)|

 View the latest legislative information at the website

 VERSIONS OF THIS BILL

-TO AMEND THE SOUTH CAROLINA CODE OF LAWS SO AS TO REPEAL CHAPTER 75, TITLE 44 RELATING TO THE REGULATION OF ATHLETIC TRAINERS BY THE DEPARTMENT OF HEALTH AND ENVIRONMENTAL CONTROL; AND BY ADDING ARTICLE 11, CHAPTER 47, TITLE 40, SO AS TO TRANSFER REGULATORY AUTHORITY OF ATHLETIC TRAINERS TO THE BOARD OF MEDICAL EXAMINERS.
+AN ACT TO AMEND THE SOUTH CAROLINA CODE OF LAWS BY REPEALING CHAPTER 75, TITLE 44 RELATING TO THE REGULATION OF ATHLETIC TRAINERS BY THE DEPARTMENT OF HEALTH AND ENVIRONMENTAL CONTROL; AND BY ADDING ARTICLE 11 TO CHAPTER 47, TITLE 40 SO AS TO TRANSFER REGULATORY AUTHORITY OF ATHLETIC TRAINERS TO THE BOARD OF MEDICAL EXAMINERS.

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
 Chapter 75, Title 44 of the S.C.
 Code is repealed.

 SECTION 2.
 Chapter 47, Title 40 of the S.C.
 Code is amended by adding: